头像

 • 2013/07-2015/07, University of California at Berkeley, Postdoctoral Fellow

-• 2015/11-2020/09, Shanghai Institute for Advanced Immunochemical Studies, ShanghaiTech University, Co-PI, Research Associate Professor
+• 2015/11-2020/09, Shanghai Institute for Advanced Immunochemical Studies, ShanghaiTech University, Research Associate Professor

 • 2020/10-Present, School of Life Science and Technology, ShanghaiTech University, Tenure-track Assisitant Professor